 I totally adore Stranger Things and anything 80s so, while not strictly related to video games, something I’d love to find in my stocking this year would be the soundtrack CD.
 If that happens, it’s highly likely you’ll find me dancing around the kitchen while making waffles for breakfast on Christmas morning.

-Thank you to Bradley from Cheap Boss Attack for telling me to play Stories Untold recently – the game is excellent and the artwork is just as good.
+Thank you to the awesome Bradley from Cheap Boss Attack for telling me to play Stories Untold recently – the game is excellent and the artwork is just as good.
 This poster would show my appreciation for the title as well as fit in very nicely with the other 80s-style items I have around the house.

 It’s always handy for a blogger to keep a notebook nearby to jot down ideas for future posts, so how about this lovely set from Campo Santos inspired by the Crime By The Numbers series of books from Firewatch?
 I’m not sure I’d want to spoil them with my bad handwriting, but they’d look great on my desk.